tkumar012/tkumar012.github.io/index.md

 I am an Assistant Professor in the [Division of Politics and Economics](https://www.cgu.edu/school/ssspe/division-of-politics-economics/) at [Claremont Graduate University](https://www.cgu.edu).
 I am also a faculty affiliate at the [Center for Effective Global Action](https://cega.berkeley.edu) and a non-resident fellow in the [Program on Governance and Local Development](https://gld.gu.se) at the University of Gothenburg.

  I study the behavior of citizens and bureaucrats in developing contexts.
-I seek to understand how emerging trends -- the rise of the middle class, new institutions for civic participation, digital inclusion --shape decision-making and politics.
+I seek to understand how emerging trends -- the rise of the middle class, new institutions for civic participation, digital inclusion --shape social, economic, and political behavior.
 I push past traditional theories of political behavior emphasizing the role of ethnicity, partisanship, and clientelism.
 I focus instead on the capacities, motivations, and agency of individuals.

  My work combines original data collection, design-based causal inference, and qualitative fieldwork to shed light on understudied or difficult-to-study phenomena.
 My regional expertise is in urban India.